 close method.
 Exactly!
 Project returns nothing.
 And now our naive user class is going to chain some methods like this:

 You see the danger now.
 The type’s interface is broken.
 When

 Task it promises to behave exactly the same way, but now it breaks this promise and also breaks our application.
 So, every time we add a new code to a child class, we should do it very carefully.

 One important thing about inheritance is its depth.
 How many levels of inheritance hierarchy should we have?
 The answer is: less is better.
 Two levels are the best variant.
 Even if all child classes respect their parents’ public interface and behave exactly as their parents, so our client code can safely rely on them, we still have one problem.
 Why?
 Because of human nature.
 When we many levels of inheritance we have to keep in mind all these layers to understand the whole object interface.
 We should jump from one class to another to find what we need.
 And bugs will appear.
 Do you remember the previous example, where we forgot to return

 $this?
 Or we can override parent method and forget to call the parent implementation and now application will be broken.
 That is why two or three levels of inheritance hierarchy should be enough.
 When hierarchy grows, it comes out of our control.

-We have started this chapter with the question about inheritance and with the most popular answer code reuse.
+We have started this article with the question about inheritance and with the most popular answer code reuse.
 I think that these thoughts of code reused have been influenced mostly by frameworks.
 Don’t get me wrong, I have nothing against them, on the contrary, I think that they strongly help us as developers to make our job.
 But when we learn a new awesome MVC framework, we always meet inheritance in terms of code reuse.
 You want your model to be an Active Record?
 Extend basic

 Model class.
 You need to create a controller?
 Extend base